james/london-decom-membership/README.md

 ### Note

 The fields `Event Timings`, `Theme Details` and `Further Information` are multiline and will save the line breaks, meaning what you type in the box will be what you get (within reason) on the front end.

+## Scheduler

+We are now using `whenever` to schedule rake tasks using cron.

+Locally you don't need to worry about this, if you do want to test out the cron, simply run `whenever --update-crontab --set environment='development'`

+On the server it will automatically run the required command to set up the cron events.

+Currently we have the following scheduled tasks running:

+`users:purge_old_users` - Runs weekly at 3am, removed any user who hasn't confirmed their account in a year